lloydshark/aws-clojurescript-lambda/README.md

 A minimalist template project for clojurescript on aws lambda (nodejs).

 Including...

-- Use of lein and lein-cljsbuild.
+- lein cljsbuild for builds and running tests.
+- lein npm for npm dependencies.
 - Some examples of how to use the raw AWS Javascript (aws-sdk) APIs.
-- Some examples of how to use core async to handle the responses.
+- Some examples of how to use core.async to handle the responses.
+- How to setup a figwheel-main repl in Cursive.

 ## Motivation